Disneyland Food and Wine Festival with Kids

 No need to eat all the things in a single day!
 Annual pass holders or those with multi-day Disneyland tickets can purchase a Sip and Savor Pass then spread out the use of the coupons over multiple visits.

-Disney Food and Wine Festival Activities for Toddlers & Preschoolers
+Disney Food and Wine Festival Activities for Young Kids

-When you come into Disney California Adventure park, cast members will be handing out paper chef hats to anyone who would like them.
+When you come into Disney California Adventure park, cast members hand out paper chef hats to anyone who would like them.
 Kids may enjoy wearing them (though you can tell from the lack of a hat in my photos, my daughter wasn’t keen on it!)

-Unfortunately there just isn’t as much for toddlers or preschoolers to do at the Disney Food & Wine Festival as there are at some of the other food festivals.
-During the Lunar New Year Celebration, there is complimentary face painting.
-The Festival of Holidays had coloring areas with kid-friendly crafts.
-There are craft tables set up in the Hollywood Land area (on the right-hand side of the Jr. Chef stage).
-But the actual Food & Wine Festival area was greatly lacking for younger kids.
+There just isn’t as much for toddlers or preschoolers to do at the Disney Food & Wine Festival as there are at some of the other food festivals.
+However there have been improvements in recent years!
+The Festival of Holidays has multiple coloring areas with kid-friendly crafts.
+During Disneyland Food and Wine, there are also craft tables set up in the Hollywood Land area (near the Jr. Chef stage).
+But the main Food & Wine Festival area is greatly lacking for younger kids.

 I’d also love to see at least more small tables where children can sit with their foods.
 We had to resort to feeding my daughter at park benches or in the stroller because tables were adult standing-height only.
-The Paradise Garden Grill area does have tables and chairs but in between you’ll need to find a bench to sit with your dish.
+The Paradise Garden Grill area does have tables and chairs so this is the ideal location for dining.
+In between the marketplace kiosks, you’ll need to find a bench to sit with your dish.

 Little ones who like to dance to the music will appreciate the live entertainment during the Festival.
 There are three separate locations for kid-friendly music and fun.